FireflyMigration/firefly-doc/01-Development/01-Developer-Guide/01-Introducing-.NET-and-the-CSharp-Language/04_Classes/08_Exercise-Using-Var.md

 ﻿# Exercise: Using Vars

-1. In the **TestClass** change all the 3 declarations of your cars to user var instead of the Car type.
+1. In the **TestClass** change all the 3 declarations of your cars, use var instead of the Car type.

 Your **TestClass** class supposed to look like this code:
 ```csdiff